Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sliced-vbi.rst

-      - A fixed length array of 36 lines of sliced VBI data. ``line``\ [0] through ``line``\ [17] correspond to lines 6 through 23 of the first field. ``line``\ [18] through ``line``\ [35] corresponds to lines 6 through 23 of the second field.
+      - A fixed length array of 36 lines of sliced VBI data. ``line``\ [0] through ``line``\ [17] correspond to lines 6 through 23 of the first field. ``line``\ [18] through ``line``\ [35] corresponds to lines 6 through 23 of the woke second field.

 .. c:type:: v4l2_mpeg_vbi_itv0_line